-On the north side, there are two fountains named after seasons: the Summer Fountain or Ceres Fountain and the Flora or Spring fountain.
+On the north side, there are two fountains of Versailles named after seasons: the Summer Fountain or Ceres Fountain and the Flora or Spring Fountain.
 To the south side lies Bacchus or Autumn, and Saturn or Winter.
 Each of these represents a different season.
 All four fountains can be seen at once from a vantage position near the end of Latona's Parterre and the Royal Way's entrance.

 Must Visit: Coach Gallery of Palace of Versailles

 There are two Palace of Versailles Fountains constructed by Jules Hardouin-Mansart, one on each side of the centre to the west of the Water Parterre.
 Incredibly realistic, they're made of battling animals.
 For those in the north, the Diana or Evening Fountain has two scenes depicting lions taking down wolves and wild boars, respectively, while those in the south have scenes depicting tigers taking down bears and bloodhounds taking down bucks (by Jacques Houzeau).
 There are two basins in each piece: one for the successful animals and one for the defeated ones.

 Also Explore: The Grove In Palace Of Versailles